kshitij-p/ezui/apps/docs/content/README.md

-# Format
+## Format for components

-Every single file in here should have:
+Every single component file in here should have:

 \--- <br />
 title: Component's title <br />